steinrue/EMSel/README.md

 ### Using EMSEL with VCFs

-Any VCF that can be read by `scikit-allele`, it can be used with EMSel.
+Any VCF that can be read by `scikit-allele` (including .vcf.gz files) can be used with EMSel.
 Using EMSel with a VCF additionally requires a file containing the same strings as the `samples` key in the VCF and a corresponding sampling time (in years or generations, see the -ytg flag below) for each sample.

 ### Minimal example and output